 Alphabet Inc. (GOOGL) delivered strong Q2 2025 results, surpassing market expectations.
 Growth was fuelled by the rapid expansion of AI‑related initiatives and robust demand for cloud solutions.
 However, the report also highlighted several challenges that weighed on investor sentiment and the short‑term outlook for the stock.

-Alphabet’s revenue reached approximately USD 96.4 billion, up 14% year-on-year.
-EPS came in at USD 2.31, exceeding both last year’s result (+22%) and the consensus estimate of USD 2.14.
-These figures point to strong operating efficiency.
+Alphabet’s revenue reached approximately 96.4 billion USD, up 14% year-on-year.
+Earnings per share came in at 2.31 USD, exceeding both last year’s result (+22%) and the analyst consensus estimate of 2.14 USD.
+These figures signalled the company’s strong operating efficiency.

 AI technologies and related products were the primary growth drivers:

-Additional growth catalysts included AI‑powered products, such as AI Overviews, AI Mode, and the Gemini chatbot, all of which are increasingly integrated into the Google ecosystem.
-According to company data, over 2 billion users per month use AI Overviews, AI Mode has reached 100 million users in the US and India, and Gemini now has 450 million active users.
+Additional growth catalysts included AI‑powered products, such as AI Overviews, AI Mode, and the Gemini chatbot, all of which were actively integrated into the Google ecosystem.
+According to company data, AI Overviews were used by more than 2 billion users per month at the time, AI Mode had reached 100 million users in the US and India, and Gemini had 450 million active users.

-In its forward guidance, Alphabet announced an increase in capital expenditure for 2025 from USD 75 billion to USD 85 billion.
-The funds are earmarked for expanding data centres, developing cloud infrastructure and scaling AI platforms – underscoring Alphabet’s strategic focus on gaining AI leadership.
+In its forward guidance, Alphabet announced an increase in capital expenditure for 2025 from 75 billion USD to 85 billion USD.
+The funds were allocated to expanding data centres, developing cloud infrastructure, and scaling AI platforms – highlighting the seriousness of Alphabet’s strategy in its pursuit of AI leadership.

 Despite the strong results, several weaknesses emerged in the report: